sf105/sttp-book/chapters/getting-started/README.md

 * **Principles of software testing**: We explain to the reader some of the "truths" about testing software.
 Among others, we explain why exhaustive testing is infeasible, and why we need to vary the testing techniques we apply in order to keep finding bugs.

 * **Software testing automation**: We introduce to the reader the JUnit tool.
 JUnit is the de-facto industry standard for writing automated tests in Java.
+We show that, once tests are automated, software development teams enjoy benefits, such as confident refactoring.
 This is an introductory chapter; readers that are familiar with JUnit can skip it.